Shadertech/UE5NiagaraComputeExample/README.md

 ### 3. ComputeRPSUBExample

 - **Overview**:
-  - Demonstrates how to extend ComputeRPExample in order to pass shader data into materials by hooking into the scene buffer
+  - Demonstrates how to extend ComputeRPExample to pass shader data into materials by hooking into the scene buffer
 - **Examples**:
   - Example1: Structured Buffer -> Material